Edit

 Link Description

-Quickstart: Chat with Azure OpenAI models using your own data Similar to the first quickstart, but this time you add your own data (like a PDF or other document).
+Quickstart: Chat with Azure OpenAI using your own data Similar to the first quickstart, but this time you add your own data (like a PDF or other document).

 Quickstart: Use images in your AI chats How to programmatically ask the model to describe the contents of an image.